 An adult carries about 10 kilograms of body fat, of which approximately 1 kilogram is LA.
 Vegetarians' bodies carry up to 25% of their body fat as LA.
 People with degenerative disease average only about 8% of their body fat as LA.

-Alpha-linolenic acid (LNA) optimums range between 1-2 tsp per day, averaging 2% of daily calories.
+LNA (Omega-3, Alpha-linolenic acid) optimums range between 1-2 tsp per day, averaging 2% of daily calories.
 Body content in healthy people is around 2% of fat, or half a pound of LNA.
 LNA requires the same antioxidants, minerals and vitamins necessary for LA functions.

 Omega-6 To Omega-3 Ratio

-Long-term exclusion of omega-6 oils and excessive use of flax oil can result in a reverse imbalance of the one commonly seen, i.e. too much omega-3.
+Long-term exclusion of Omega-6 oils and excessive use of flax oil can result in a reverse imbalance of the one commonly seen, i.e. too much Omega-3.
 They should remain in balance.
-If a person has cancer, inflammatory conditions, or needs to lose weight, omega-3 should be favored.
-Otherwise, an omega-6 to omega-3 ratio of between 2:1 and 3:1 is suitable.
+If a person has cancer, inflammatory conditions, or needs to lose weight, Omega-3 should be favored.
+Otherwise, an Omega-6 to Omega-3 ratio of between 2:1 and 3:1 is recommended.